PAR: Prompt-Aware Token Reduction Method for Efficient Large Multimodal Models: Experiments

 \subsection{Efficiency Analysis}

 To efficiently evaluate the computational performance of our method, we conducted a theoretical analysis of factors such as latency and memory usage using the Roofline tool based on LLMviewer\cite{yuan2024}.

-Using the LLava-1.5 7B model as an example, we analyzed the multimodal large model inference process in typical scenarios.
-This model processes images with a resolution of 336×336 pixels, which are converted into 576 visual tokens through the CLIP model, combined with a prompt input of approximately 40 text tokens.
+Using the LLaVA-1.5 7B model as an example, we analyzed the multimodal large model inference process in typical scenarios.
+This model processes images with a resolution of 336×336 pixels, which are converted into 576 visual tokens through the CLIP model, combined with a prompt input of approximately 40 prompt tokens.

-LLava-PruMerge achieved a compression ratio of about 25 \%, reducing the visual tokens to 144.
-In contrast, our method, while maintaining similar accuracy on VQA tasks , achieved a 20\% compression ratio, reducing the visual tokens to 116.
+LLaVA-PruMerge\cite{shang2024} achieved a compression ratio of about 20 \%, reducing the visual tokens to 116.
+In contrast, our method, while maintaining similar accuracy on VQA tasks, achieved an 11\% compression ratio, reducing the visual tokens to around 64.

-As shown in Table 2, our method significantly improved model inference speed and reduced memory consumption.
-Specifically, for generating the first token, prefill time was reduced to 32.4\% of the original, and the activation during inference was reduced to 17\%.
+As shown in Table \ref{tab:eff}, our method significantly improved model inference speed and reduced memory consumption.
+Specifically, for generating the first token, prefill time was reduced to 31.3\% of the original, and the activation during inference was reduced to 11\%.
 This makes our method more suitable for deploying large models in resource-constrained environments.